-- There is a limit of 50 Ingest Time Field Extraction Rules and 200 fields.
-Fields created as log metadata and from Ingest Time Field Extraction Rules share the same quota of 200 fields.
+- There is a limit of 50 Ingest Time rules and 200 fields.
+Fields created as log metadata and from Ingest Time rules share the same quota of 200 fields.
 You can manage your fields on the Fields page.

-- Ingest Time Field Extraction Rules are limited to a maximum of 16k (16,384) characters.
+- Ingest Time rule expressions are limited to a maximum of 16k (16,384) characters.

 - Ingest Time rules only apply to data moving forward.
 If you want to parse data ingested before the creation of your Ingest Time FER, you can either parse your data in your query, or create Scheduled Views to extract fields for your historical data.